How To Write a Cannabis Cultivation Business Plan

 Projecting revenue is difficult for new cannabis cultivators for two reasons.

-First off, market prices fluctuate wildly, and in general, they’re trending downward.
+First off, cannabis market prices fluctuate wildly, and in general, they’re trending downward.
 California experienced a 50% price drop from 2020 to 2021, before rebounding in 2022.
-This type of price instability can make nonsense of even the best-made income projections.
+This type of price instability can make nonsense of even the best-made financial plan projections.

 The other factor is yield.
 Not all cultivators are equally skilled or equally equipped to produce quality cannabis.
 Competence affects your cost per pound, but, just as critically, it determines your revenue.